christophertmparrott/christophertmparrott.github.io/_posts/2018-06-01-a-mini-adventure.md

 tags: [Misc]
 ---

 Hi and welcome to my blog!
-This is my first time blogging so let me begin by giving you a bit of the reasoning behind why I set this up.
+This is my first time blogging so let me begin by telling you a bit about myself and why I have set this up.

+Hi, I'm Chris and I have always been fascinated by how things work.
+I was the kid that would drag his parents out to the annual funfair to watch new attractions in action just so I could figure out how they worked.
+I would then come home and recreate them in Lego, using hand-driven mechanisms initially but quickly moving on to automation once the first Mindstorms kits were released.
+This, along with the many robot-themed films and TV shows of the 90s, is what gave me a love for robotics.
+Since then I have focused my academic studies on robotics related subjects and as of last year became a doctor, having gained my PhD for creating a self-reconfigurable modular robot (you can find my thesis here).
+I now work as a Robotics Researcher at the University.

+Outside of academia, I do a variety of side projects using the electronics, programming, and design skills I gained from my studies.
+Some of these are listed in my projects page, but I am particularly proud of my Hexapod walker and my contributions to the Infernal Robotics mod for Kerbal Space Program.
+The Hexapod was the first real robot that I designed myself, and my work on Infernal Robotics has brought many new possibilities to the game for players that were not available before.

-For close to a decade I have been doing fun electronics and programming projects in my spare time, sharing my progress with friends and family, but rarely with the wider world.
+So why have I decided to set this blog up?
+Well, I have been doing these fun side projects and sharing my progress with friends and family, but rarely do I share them with the wider world.
 Recently I had the opportunity to attend the UK Maker Faire in Newcastle.
-This was my first time going, and although the event was nowhere near the scale of those in other countries, being there and getting to meet makers like [Colin Furze](https://www.youtube.com/user/colinfurze) and [Dr Lucy Rogers](https://lucyrogers.com/) opened my eyes to the maker community and the possibility of being a part of it!
-For that though, I need to share my projects with a wider audience, and so I set this website up!
+This was my first time going, and although the event was not to the scale of those in other countries, being there and getting to meet makers like [Colin Furze](https://www.youtube.com/user/colinfurze) and [Dr Lucy Rogers](https://lucyrogers.com/) made me realise that the maker community is something I would like to be a part of!
+For that though I need to share my projects with a wider audience, so I set up this website!

 <!--excerpt-->